Sonique (musician): 2002–2006: On Kosmo

-2009–present
+2007–2011

 In 2007, when promotional work for her previous album, On Kosmo, was finished, Sonique announced she would continue touring Europe despite the flop of the album.
-A teaser from some of the new material she had been working on, entitled "Better Than That", 'leaked' online on 5 October 2008.
+A teaser from some of the new material she had been working on, titled "Better Than That", 'leaked' online on 5 October 2008.
 Due to the positive reception of this 'leak', the track was posted available to download on various legal MP3 download sites.

 She was diagnosed with breast cancer in June 2009, for which she underwent surgery at a London clinic.
-Following her operations, Sonique opted to receive 5 months of chemotherapy in an effort to prevent a recurrence.
-She was given the all clear in 2010 and celebrated by appearing on a cover version of the Cyndi Lauper song Girls Just Want To Have Fun which was released to raise funds for the Cancer Research UK charity.
+Following her operations, Sonique opted to receive five months of chemotherapy in an effort to prevent a recurrence.
+She was given the all clear in 2010 and celebrated by appearing on a cover version of the Cyndi Lauper song Girls Just Want To Have Fun, which was released to raise funds for the Cancer Research UK charity.

 The single "World of Change" was released on 23 October 2009 and the official video was posted by Sonique's label on YouTube.

 The year 2011 brought the release of the album Sweet Vibrations, which contains the previously released singles "Better Than That" and "World of Change".

+2024–present

+In March 2024, Sonique sold out her own show at the Royal Festival Hall with special guests Baby-D and Rozalla and added a string-section and choir to her band.

+On 27 June 2024, Sonique performed a DJ set on the Silver Hayes stage at the Glastonbury Festival.

+In February 2025, she announced a tour to celebrate 25 years of her debut album, Hear My Cry.
+In September 2025, the ’90s singer cancelled a show at the Adrian Flux Waterfront in Norwich, as part of her cancelled UK tour.